 Our Analysis and Test Results

 The Arc'teryx Alpha SV is ready for the most severe (that's the "SV") mountain weather you can find.
-This jacket is top-notch for a burlier level of exposure, so it doesn't top the charts across all of our metrics — that extra burl comes at a cost to weight and versatility.
-But this still might be just the jacket you're looking for.
+This jacket is top-notch for a burlier level of exposure, so it doesn't top the charts across all of our metrics — that extra burl comes at a slight cost to weight and mobility.

 Performance Comparison